Delta says pilot accused of threatening to shoot the captain no longer works for the airline

 The brief indictment in federal district court in Utah said that Dunn “did use a dangerous weapon in assaulting and intimidating the crew member.”

-Dunn was authorized by the Transportation Security Administration to carry a gun on board — a privilege extended to pilots after the September 2001 terror attacks.
+Dunn was authorized by the Transportation Security Administration to carry a gun on board under a program created after the September 2001 terror attacks and designed to safeguard the cockpit from intruders.

 The TSA said Wednesday that it “immediately” removed Dunn from the program “upon learning of his actions, and took away his equipment.”

-TSA said pilots must be vetted and attend training at a federal law enforcement center to become what is called a federal flight deck officer.
+TSA said pilots must be vetted and attend training at a federal law enforcement center in New Mexico to become what is called a federal flight deck officer.

+Applicants must be U.S. citizens with a current pilot’s license, attend a one-week training course, and regularly pass a firearms test.
+Pilots who approved are deputized as a federal law enforcement officer and given a TSA-approved gun.

 Interference with a flight crew is a felony punishable by up to 20 years in prison.
 Court records indicate that Dunn is scheduled to be arraigned on Nov.
 16 in U.S. district court in Salt Lake City.